 It reminds me of an illustration I saw years ago of two miners digging toward a deposit of diamonds.
 Neither were able to see the other, nor could see the diamonds.
 One miner was still digging.
-The other, only a few inches away from reaching his riches gave up and was making his way back to the surface with his pick ax slung over his shoulder, head down in frustration, tired, and upset there were no diamonds to be found.
+The other, only a few inches away from reaching his riches, gave up and was making his way back to the surface with his pick ax slung over his shoulder and his head down.
+He was frustrated, tired, and upset there were no diamonds to be found.
 He was only one more swing away, but he gave up too early and let resistance win.

 Be persistent because many times it pays off.
 When you're looking for a new job, don't let hearing, "no," all the time keep you from continuing on.
 You simply do not know when the "yes" will come.
 One more "no" only means that you're one step closer to a "yes."